 In New England, there is a great equanimity in midweek $1/$2 cash games.

 Imagine you have finished an early Thursday night dinner in Worcester MA.
 You are willing to drive a bit (60 to 75 minutes) for a reasonably active cash game.
 The world is your oyster.
-There are at least 6 rooms across 3 states where you’ll likely find between 5 and 9 tables of $1/$2 no limit.
+There are at least 6 rooms across three states where you’ll likely find between 5 and 9 tables of $1/$2 no limit.
+Starting right in Boston, Encore Boston Harbor generally fills up their 15 tables.
+You can find 9 $1/$3 tables even on a Tuesday afternoon.
 Take the MassPike West, and an hour later you’ll be selecting from 6 to 8 tables at the MGM Springfield.
 Head due south into Connecticut and Foxwoods and Mohegan Sun await.
 Or go northeast into New Hampshire to play at Boston Billiard Club in Nashua or Chasers in Salem.
 A bit farther takes you to The Brook on the New Hampshire seacoast, averaging about 5 tables of play.
 All of these rooms offer decent $1/$2 cash games on almost any day during the week.

 Scenario 2: I Want a Reasonably Sized Tournament in the Middle of the Week

 Weeknights do not offer the tournament volume that weekends do, and many options have gone away in the past two years.
 However, there are still a couple of nice options across New England if you have a free evening and are willing to take a drive.